tupelo-shen/my_test/doc/linux/mips-architecture/others/MIPS架构体系透视4-MIPS高速缓存机制.md

 All except the very lowest-end modern MIPS CPUs have on-chip caches that are write-back and have line sizes of 16 or 32 bytes.

 The R4000 and some later CPUs found uses in large computer servers from Silicon Graphics and others.
 Their cache design choices are influenced by the needs of multiprocessor systems.
 There’s a short description of typical multiprocessor systems in section 15.3.

-# 5 Other Choices in Cache Design
+# 5 高速缓存设计中的一些其它考虑

 The 1980s and 1990s have seen much work and exploration of how to build caches.
 So there are yet more choices:

 * Physically addressed/virtually addressed:

-While the CPU is running a
-grown-up OS, data and instruction addresses in your program (the program address or virtual address) are translated before appearing as physical addresses in the system memory.
+While the CPU is running a grown-up OS, data and instruction addresses in your program (the program address or virtual address) are translated before appearing as physical addresses in the system memory.

 A cache that works purely on physical addresses is easier to manage (we’ll explain why below), but raw program (virtual) addresses are available to start the cache lookup earlier, letting the system run that little bit faster.
 So what’s wrong with program addresses?
 They’re not unique; many different programs running in different address spaces on a CPU may share the same program address for different data.
 We could reinitialize the entire cache every time we switch contexts between different address spaces; that used to be done some years ago andmay be a reasonable solution for very small caches.
 But for big caches it’s ridiculously inefficient, and we’ll need to include a field identifying the address space in the cache tag to make sure we don’t mix them up.

 Many MIPS CPUs use the program (virtual) address to provide a fast index for their L1 caches.
 But rather than using the program address plus an address space identifier to tag the cache line, they use the physical address.
 The physical address is unique to the cache line and is efficient because the scheme allows the CPU to translate program addresses to physical addresses at the same time as it is looking up the cache.

 There’s another, more subtle problem with program addresses, which the physical tag does not solve: The same physical location may be described by different addresses in different tasks.
 In turn, that might lead to the same memory location being cached in two different cache entries (because they were referred to by different virtual addresses that selected different cache indexes).
 Many MIPS CPUs do not have hardware to detect or avoid these cache aliases and leave them as a problem to be worked around by the OS’s memory manager; see